probot/probot.github.io/CONTRIBUTING.md

 - Has a code of conduct
 - Has someone willing to at least minimally maintain them for the near future

+The app will then go through a review process before being listed on the website.
+You can check out the [app review process here](https://github.com/probot/probot.github.io/blob/master/.github/app-review-process.md).

 ## Apps